More Medications Facts

 Disadvantages:

-• Food reduces azithromycin absorption rate.
-Azithromycin capsules should not be mixed with or taken with food, however tablets may be taken without regard to food.
+• Food reduces absorption rate of azithromycin capsules.
+Capsules should not be mixed with or taken with food, however tablets may be taken without regard to food.

 Mode of action